Title IX Sexual Misconduct Policy

 Changes to this Policy

-The University reserves the right to revise, modify, amend or terminate any part or all of these procedures at any time at the University’s sole discretion without prior notice.
+The University reserves the right to revise, modify, amend or terminate any part or all of these procedures at any time at the University’s sole discretion without prior notice, and to comply with any amendment to the law.

 Additional Resources